axelor/axelor-studio/SECURITY.md

 While submitting, please remove or obfuscate any private data.

-After it has been submitted, the Security Team will investigate the vulnerability, determine its effects and criticality and notify to the reporter.
+After it has been submitted, the Security Team will investigate the vulnerability, determine its effects and criticality, and notify the reporter.